isolver/ioHub/docs/iohub/supported_devices.rst

 Current Device Support
 #######################

 The list of available ioHub device types is OS dependent.
-This is mainly because of lack of time to port all devices to the different operating systems, not because the devices can 'not' be supported.
-One exception to this is the common eye tracking device interface, where OS support for a particular eye tracking device will always be limited to only the OS's that the underlying eye tracker hardware interface / API supports itself.
+Unavilable devices can (and will) be ported to all OS's when time permits.
+One exception to this is the eye tracker (through the Common Eye Tracking Device Interface), where OS support is determined by the underlying eye tracker hardware interface.

 The current state (April, 2013) of device support for each OS is as follows: